Berlin Highlights Tour

 While each guide does each tour differently, there are standard sites that are generally always included in a tour covering the main sites in Berlin.
 The itinerary can always be changed based on your own preferences, so please always discuss these things prior to your tour with your guide.
 The order in which the sites are shown are also always different based on the starting point which you have agreed upon with your guide.

 A highlights tour will cover all of the most important things to see in Berlin and provide commentary not only about those things, but also about Berlin’s general history.
 This spans from Berlin’s early history as a swampy village, to the slow but steady rise of the Hohenzollern royal family, to the ascension of Prussia as a European power, to the anything-goes atmosphere of the Weimar Republic, to the Nazi regime, to the years of division during the Cold War, and finally to the post- reunification transformation of Berlin.

-On a standard highlights tour, you can expect to see the following:
+On a standard Berlin Highlights tour, you can expect to see the following:

 - Museum Island – UNESCO World Heritage Site with five world-class museums, as well as the Berlin Cathedral and the Hohenzollern city palace, which is currently being rebuilt.